 (Note: Financial dependence upon a parent is defined as having been claimed on the parent's federal income tax return in the most recent tax year.
 Financial dependence upon a spouse is proven with a marriage certificate.)

-A student that holds a B, F, J, M, or U visa can qualify for in-state residency only if they are financially dependent upon a spouse or parent who is a bona fide Ohio resident.
-A bona fide Ohio resident is defined as a person who meets the criteria established in the Ohio Board of Regents Guidelines and is also a U.S. citizen, permanent resident alien, political asylee, or political refugee, or holds an A, E, G, H, I, L, O, P, R, TC, TD, or TN visa.
+A student who holds a B, F, J, M, or U visa can qualify for in-state residency only if they are financially dependent upon a spouse or parent who is a bona fide Ohio resident.
+A bona fide Ohio resident is defined as a person who meets the criteria established in the Ohio Department of Higher Education and is also a U.S. citizen, permanent resident alien, political asylee or political refugee, or holds an A, E, G, H, I, L, O, P, R, TC, TD, or TN visa.

 Special Note (2): If a student's immigration status changes after being classified as a resident, it may affect their ability to remain classified as a resident.
 For example, if a student is financially independent and on an H1B visa and adjusts their status to F-1, they would no longer be eligible for in-state residency.